green-coding-solutions/documentation/content/en/docs/measuring/best-practices.md

   + Turn off any cronjobs / updates / housekeeping jobs on the system
   + Turn off any processes you do not need atm.
 - Or put more loosely: Listening to spotify while running an energy test is a bad idea :)

+### 11. Your system should not overheat
+- Most modern processors have features that limit their processing power if the heat of the system is too high.
+    + This is at the moment a manual task in the GMT, however we are working on a feature that will check if the CPU has run into a heat limiting.
+- Also you should take waiting times between test runs to make sure that the system has cooled down again and your energy measurements are not false-high.
+A good number for this has emerged in our testing which is **180 s**.
+However on a 30+ core machine this value might be higher.
+We are currently working on a [calibration script](https://github.com/green-coding-berlin/green-metrics-tool/issues/355) to determine this exact value for a particular system.

+If you are using a standard cronjob mechanism to trigger the GMT you can use the `idle-time-end` to force a fixed sleep time.

+### 12. Mount your `/tmp` on `/tmpfs`
+Since we extensively write the output of the `metric-providers` to `/tmp` on the host system this should be an in-memory filesytem.
+Otherwise it might skew with your measurement as disk-writes can be quite costly.

+On Ubuntu you can use `sudo systemctl enable /usr/share/systemd/tmp.mount`